 Deputy Public Defender, and Deputy Public Defenders), as well as other

 and legal process clerks), all of whom are dedicated to provide legal

-services for those people unable, because of a financial difficulty, to
+services for those who are unable, because of a financial difficulty, to

 hire a private attorney.

-criminal conduct and any alleged violations of the terms and conditions
+criminal conduct, as well as any alleged violation of the terms and conditions

-of his or her probation.
-Public Defenders cannot legally represent
+of supervision.
+The Public Defender's Office cannot legally represent

-persons accused solely of infractions (e.g. most traffic violations, or
+anyone accused solely of an infraction (i.e., most traffic violations, many municipal code violations, or